NASA-IMPACT/SuryaBench/euv_spectra/README.md

 pip install numpy pandas xarray torch netCDF4
 ```

 Ensure that the HelioFM repository is available locally and its modules are importable in your environment (e.g., via sys.path.append()).
-Additionally, please make sure the configuration file config_spectformer_dgx_test.yaml is present.
+Additionally, please make sure the configuration file `config_spectformer_dgx_test.yaml` is present and configured appropriately.
 This file provides the necessary paths and settings for the dataloader to locate the corresponding AIA and HMI files within the HelioFM dataset.

 ## How to Use